7Block Labs

 verifiable data package Design: Schema, Signatures, Attestation, and Replay Protection

-A verifiable data package (VDP) is a portable bundle of structured data plus cryptographic evidence proving who created it, what it contains, and when it was produced.
-This guide distills the latest standards and field practices so your team can design VDPs that interoperate across wallets, clouds, devices, and ledgers—and stand up to audits and attacks.
+A verifiable data package (VDP) is basically a compact set of structured data that’s packed with cryptographic proof.
+This proof shows who made the data, what’s inside it, and when it was created.
+In this guide, we’re breaking down the most up-to-date standards and best practices so your team can create VDPs that work seamlessly across wallets, clouds, devices, and ledgers.
+Plus, they’ll be tough enough to hold up against audits and attacks.

 What changed in 2024-2025 (why this matters now)

-• Selective Disclosure for JWTs is now an IETF standard (RFC 9901, Nov 2025), enabling holders to reveal only slices of signed data. (rfc-editor.org)
+• Big news: Selective Disclosure for JWTs is officially an IETF standard now (RFC 9901, November 2025)!
+This allows holders to share only specific pieces of their signed data.
+You can read more about it here.

-• Device and runtime attestation matured: the Entity Attestation Token (EAT) became RFC 9711 (Apr 2025), aligning JWT/CWT claims with the IETF RATS architecture (RFC 9334). (datatracker.ietf.org)
+• Device and runtime attestation have stepped up their game with the Entity Attestation Token (EAT) now being RFC 9711 as of April 2025.
+This aligns JWT/CWT claims with the IETF RATS architecture (RFC 9334).
+Details can be found here.

-Below is a reference design you can apply today.
+Here’s a reference design you can start using right now.

 A reference architecture for verifiable data packages